Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

-:og:description: Building block commands are the smallest individual actions that Opentrons robots can perform.
+:og:description: Basic commands that Opentrons robots can perform with pipette tips, for liquid handling, and other utility features.

 .. _v2-atomic-commands: